gjbex/Deploying-LLMs-locally/README.md

-# AI tools
+# Deploying LLMs locally

-This is a repository that illustrates the use of various AI tools and techniques.
+This is a repository that illustrates the use of various AI tools and techniques and how to use them on local infrastructure such as HPC systems.

 ## What is it?